zoekirsh/js-rails-as-api-extracting-a-service-class/README.md

 ## Conclusion

-With a fully extracted `SightingSerializer`, we are able to leave our controller free of clutter and extra logic.
+With a fully extracted `SightingSerializer`, we were able to leave our controller free of clutter and extra logic.
 We were able to write a small class and utilize its methods multiple times, rather than repeat ourselves.
 Meanwhile, we now have the space within that class to make our code as easy to understand as possible.